Find Grad Schools

 2 Yearly Graduations

 The 12th most popular school in the country for sacred music majors who are seeking their master's degree is William Carey University.
-The average in-state tuition for full-time undergraduates is $13,500 per year, while in-state graduate students, on average, pay $11,875 per year.
-The sacred music program at William Carey University awarded 2 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $13,500 per year, while in-state graduate students, on average, pay $12,312 per year.
+During the most recent year for which we have data, 2 people received their master's degree in sacred music from William Carey University.

 #12